facebook/react/docs/docs/forms.md

 </select>
 ```

-You can use this feature on React too,
+You can use this feature on React too:

 ```js{1}
 <select multiple={true} value={this.state.value}>